-Along with our Quality Committee, raise top quality issues with policymakers, along with timely recommendations for improvements.
+Through our Quality Committee, NABH works to develop key quality measures with policymakers, along with timely recommendations for improvements.

-NABH participates in technical panels and collaborates with CMS, the Academy of Medicine, and other partners to develop and improve quality measures for opioid and other substance use disorder treatment.
+NABH participates in technical panels and collaborates with CMS, the Academy of Medicine, and other partners to develop and improve quality measures for opioid and other SUD treatment.

-NARH advocates for all data collection for performance and outcomes measurement to be used to measurably improve the processes, outcomes, efficiency, effectiveness, and patient experiences of the care being delivered; focus on indicators that provide the most useful clinical and operational data possible; support actionable steps that fall within the scope of responsibility and accountability of the organization being measured; and provide value in the data generated proportionate to the intensity of the data-collection effort.
+NABH advocates for all data collection for performance and outcomes measurement to be used to measurably improve the processes, outcomes, efficiency, effectiveness, and patient experiences of the care being delivered; focus on indicators that provide the most useful clinical and operational data possible; support actionable steps that fall within the scope of responsibility and accountability of the organization being measured; and provide value in the data generated proportionate to the intensity of the data-collection effort.